 Like father, like son – A true family business

-For Nerada Tea’s plantation director Tony Poyner, living and working in the Atherton Tablelands is the best of all worlds, offering him the perfect work-life balance, a much-loved rural lifestyle and, most important, strong family connections and continuity.
+For Nerada Tea’s plantation director Tony Poyner, living and working in the Atherton Tablelands is the best of all worlds, offering him the perfect work-life balance, a much-loved rural lifestyle and, most importantly, strong family connections and continuity.

 Can you imagine living on a tea estate in the pristine environment of the Atherton Tableland in Far North Queensland?
 Tony Poyner, plantation director at Nerada Tea, has done just that for more than 30 years, raising two sons, Jason and Matthew, here with his wife, Bev.
 Now his grandchildren, too, get to enjoy this rural upbringing among the tea bushes.

 Sons following in their father’s footsteps isn’t unusual in the farming industry, but it’s becoming less common now.
 It’s a great life, but it’s becoming increasingly difficult to make a good living.
 Farmers need to have many strings to their bow.

 It was never the plan for Tony and Bev’s younger son Matthew, 29, to follow Tony into the tea industry.
 Like many teenagers, he was champing at the bit to go out into the big, wide world, which is exactly what he did.